-When it comes to buying another vehicle, a lot of people have trouble deciding if they should buy new or used.
+When it comes to buying a new car, a lot of people have trouble deciding if they should buy new or used.
 Both sides have pros and cons you should consider if you want to make the best possible choice for your short and long-term needs.
 Jumping in too soon without looking at both sides can cause you to take a path that is not right for you, and you can’t afford to make that mistake.
 On the other hand, reviewing the benefits and downsides of each path puts you in a much better position to choose with confidence.

 The upfront cost is the first thing that will grab your attention when buying a vehicle.
 A new car or truck can cost between $20,000 and $30,000, requiring most people to take out a loan.
 On the other hand, you could buy a car that is three years old for about half the price it would have cost when it was new.